dentarg/auth0-blog/_posts/2016-11-10-how-passwordless-authentication-works.markdown

 In addition, several platforms and applications keep emerging by the day and users have to register and set passwords for almost every one of those applications.
 Users are finding it really hard to keep up, thus encouraging them to provide the same password for several applications.
 This is a very [common fact](https://nakedsecurity.sophos.com/2013/04/23/users-same-password-most-websites/).
 Now, there is a problem with this approach.
 Once a hacker gets access to the password of a user to one application, then the hacker has a high probability of gaining acess to every other account that the user possesses.
 Password Managers like [LastPass](https://www.lastpass.com) and [1Password](https://1password.com/) have been made to combat the challenge of users having to remember strong, crazy and unique passwords across various systems.
 As awesome as these password managers are, how secured are they?
 Are they hack-free?
 How reliable are these applications?

-With these challenges staring down at us like a monster, What if there are no more passwords to be hacked?
-What if there are no more passwords for users to remember?
-What if we discard the use of passwords totally?
+With these challenges staring down at us like a monster, what if there are no more passwords to be hacked? what if there are no more passwords for users to remember? what if we discard the use of passwords totally?
 Passwordless authentication to the rescue!

 ## Benefits of Passwordless Authentication

 Without much ado, passwordless authentication helps:

-* **Improve User Experience:*** The faster users can sign up and use your service, the more users your app tends to attract.
+* **Improve User Experience:** The faster users can sign up and use your service, the more users your app tends to attract.
 Users dread having to fill out forms and go through a rigorous registration process.
 Imagine eliminating that extra 5 minutes of asking users to remember their grandparent's maiden name as a security question.
 Passwordless authentication helps improve user experience in this regard!

-* **Increase Security: Once you go passwordless, then there are no passwords to be hacked any longer.
+* **Increase Security:** Once you go passwordless, then there are no passwords to be hacked any longer.

 ## How does Passwordless Authentication really work?